Monthly Dairy Factory Production and Stocks Survey (DAIR)

 Data sources and methodology

-The universe consists of all dairy processors in Canada.
+The target population consists of all dairy processing companies in Canada.

 This survey is a census.

 Data are collected directly from survey respondents and extracted from administrative files.